-Erin Duncan is a staff attorney with Prairie State Legal Services' Justice, Equity & Opportunity Program, which employs a community lawyering model to address inequities in targeted low-income neighborhoods including racial inequality, threats to adequate housing, and barriers to residents' efforts to be self-sufficient.
-The program is funded by the State of Illinois' R3 ("Restore, Reinvest, Renew") grant for Illinois communities that have been harmed by violence, excessive incarceration, and economic disinvestment.
+Erin Duncan is a Supervising Attorney with Prairie State Legal Services, a nonprofit law firm that seeks to ensure equal access to justice and fair treatment under the law by providing legal advice and representation, advocacy, education, and outreach that serve to protect basic human needs and enforce or uphold rights.
+Her work focuses on addressing racial inequality, threats to adequate housing, and barriers to income supports.
 Erin came to legal aid in Bloomington from private practice in Corvallis, Oregon, where she practiced family law and specialized in resolving high-conflict cases including issues of domestic violence and child abuse through a trauma-informed lens.

 Erin has a passion for helping people but takes breaks to spend time with her family, including her elementary-school-aged daughter and husband Phil, a professor at Eureka College.
 She enjoys reading, cooking, music, and spending time in nature.